-The Cumulative Layout Shift (CLS) measures how often and how much content shifts within the viewport during the loading of a URL.
-The more and the larger the shift, the higher the value.
+The Cumulative Layout Shift (CLS) measures how often and how many content shifts within the viewport during the loading of a URL.
+The more and larger the shift, the higher the value.
 Ideally, it should be below 0.1.

 How Do I Measure These New Values?

 Don’t worry, you don’t have to arm yourself with a ruler and calculator.
 All values are available in various Google tools.
 The Web Vitals are already available in Lighthouse, the Google Pagespeed Tools, the Search Console, and, for example, at Webpagetest.org.

 A distinction is made in the data between “Lab” and “Field”.
 While “Lab” data are only extrapolations and approximations of how users are likely to use your website, “Field” data are real user data that Google provides you with.

 Google has put a lot of work into documenting these new values and implementing them into all of its tools.
 From my point of view, that shows the seriousness with which this approach is taken.